 - Take charge of yourselves: The habit and intimacy of being in a relationship tend to lead to a certain amount of sloppiness.
 So, you pee with the door open while talking about your day, you talk with your mouth full, you wax on the couch while he's watching soccer, you smear stretch mark cream under his nose...
 But where is this charming and mysterious woman who seduced him?
 Make yourself beautiful and surprise him with new lingerie.

 How can you avoid going through this pain?

-You must identify your unrealistic expectations and become aware of their harmful effects on daily life and inevitable inconveniences.
-Beware, it is not a question either of locking yourself into a relationship that doesn’t satisfy you, but rather of finding happiness in a relationship, however imperfect it may be.
+You must identify your unrealistic expectations, and become aware of their harmful effects on daily life and inevitable inconveniences.
+Although, beware, it is not a question either of locking yourself into a relationship that doesn’t satisfy you, but rather of finding happiness in a relationship, however imperfect it may be.
 At times, we must learn to be more accepting and satisfied with our current situations, after all, there's no use in wishing your life away.